Quantum Volume for Photonic Quantum Processors

+\paragraph{Quantum volume} Here, we put {the noisy gates together (as shown e.g.~in Fig.~\ref{fig:demo}(c))} and use QV to examine the quality of multi-qubit MBQC carried out on a noisy GKP cluster state.
 The key idea of the QV analysis is the following question: Given a noisy quantum device, what is the largest $d\times d$ randomly permuted brick-wall circuit drawn from the Haar distribution it could execute with high fidelity?
 Exactly modeling the noisy channel executed by a quantum device requires gate-set tomography~\cite{nielsen2021gate}, which has an impractical, exponential sampling cost in system size.
 Nevertheless, one could instead use a heavy output string method ~\cite{aaronson2016complexity} to benchmark, which requires far fewer samples.
 The idea is based on the probability distribution $p_{U} (s)$ of output state of circuit $U$ as a bit string $s$ assuming that the input state is the all-zero state.
 The set of heavy outputs, $H_U$ is defined as